stuttgart-things/install-configure-vault/README.md

 # WIP

-This role can read and write files as well as passwords and KV data from the Hashicorp Vault.
-It is also possible to write key / value data as environment variables in the system.
+This Ansible role can completely set up and configure a hashicorp vault.
+In addition to the installation, this role can also be used to fill the vault with data and issue certificates and many more.

+Features:
+-Install vault
+-Initialize new vault installation
+-Create a vault root certification authority
+-Provide and sign trusted certificates for services such as letsencrypt -Create local users
+-Create key value databases
+-Add key value data (WIP)
+-Generate .bashrc file for fully automated environment handling (WIP) -Automated certificate installation (WIP)

 <details><summary>Install this role on your ansible host (klick here)</summary>